EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

 ## Configuration

-Enable the notification baloon theme.
+Enable the notification balloon theme.

 Enable the XFCE shell and icon themes.